Source-Controller/gatsby-nehalm/demo/content/posts/features/features.md

 - `/archive` for all posts
 - `/tag/{tagname}` for all posts belonging to a tag
 - `/tags` for all tags

+## Table of contents

+Posts are automatically attached by a table of contents (like the one you can see on the left side) as long as they any headings (`h2` or
+`h3`).
+Posts without any headings are centered like you can see in the [Getting Started](/getting-started) post.

+> The TOC is toggleable on mobile for a better user experience!

 ## SEO